raspberrypilearning/3D-scene/en/step_5.md

 ## Distance and depth

-Now, you’re going to program your sprites using layers to make some appear in front or behind others using the `looks`{:class="block3looks"} blocks.
-You will also change the size of sprites in relation to each other.
+Now, you’re going to use the `looks`{:class="block3looks"} blocks to program your sprites into 'layers'{:class="block3looks"} to make them appear in front or behind each other.
+You will also change the `size`{:class="block3looks"} of sprites in relation to each other.

 **Cars in Space**: [See inside](https://scratch.mit.edu/projects/447759319/editor){:target="_blank"}